-If you’re researching how to get SOC 2 compliant and pass your audit, you’ve probably run across a huge range of claims about how long that will take (you may have seen people say anywhere from two weeks to two years).
+If you’re researching how to get a SOC 2 certified and pass your audit, you’ve probably run across a huge range of claims about how long that will take (you may have seen people say anywhere from two weeks to two years).

 The real pain point here: how long will it take to get SOC 2 certified for your company?